 Daily cleansing

-Wash your face with a mild cleanser and lukewarm or cold water.
+Wash your face with gentle cleansing and lukewarm or cold water.
 Avoid overly long and hot showers and baths.
-Facial cleansers we recommend for dehydrated skin:

 Odylique Creamy Coconut Cleanser